evergreen-ci/evergreen.py/README.md

 - Poetry 1.1 or later

 You will need Evergreen credentials on your local machine to use this library or the attached CLI.
+You can authenticate in one of two ways:

-You can set up your credentials by following the link [here](https://github.com/evergreen-ci/evergreen/wiki/Using-the-Command-Line-Tool#downloading-the-command-line-tool).
+- *Deprecated soon* set up your credentials by following the link [here](https://github.com/evergreen-ci/evergreen/wiki/Using-the-Command-Line-Tool#downloading-the-command-line-tool).

+- Authenticate through kanopy-oidc.
+Please follow the installation instructions [here](https://docs.devprod.prod.corp.mongodb.com/evergreen/CLI#install-kanopy-oidc).
+You will be prompted to click on a link to authenticate.

 ### Linting/formatting